 Read “Illuminism and Freemason Uprising Part I: A Deep Dive into Revolutionary History with Nesta Webster and James Billington”

-The Seattle police are trying to do their job, but the courts and their supervisors are infiltrated and infested with pervert and social justice warriors who sanction lowlife criminal behavior.
+The Seattle police are trying to do their job, but the courts and their supervisors are infiltrated and infested with social justice anarcho- tyrants who sanction lowlife criminal behavior.
 This in turn leads to law enforcement demoralization, which we suggest is malice by design, not incompetence.
 In Seattle, the clique of incompetents are promoted again and again — with no coincidence.

 Of course, many of the offending street people are mentally ill, often criminally so.
 The documentary estimated that almost all engage in addictive substance abuse.
 Most have illicit drug dependence co-occurring with mental illness.
 Severe alcoholism is also present in this population.
 Therefore, the first step to control mental illness is sobriety.
 But there is no attempt to force sobriety on these wretched souls.
 Instead hard drugs are defacto legalized and fortified alcohol is readily available.

 Toward the end of “Seattle is Dying,” the filmmakers looked at Rhode Island’s program.
 That state incarcerates offenders who commit crimes, and then conducts a drug treatment using medications that stabilizes opiate users.
 Unfortunately, not all street people are heroin users that can respond to simply taking a pill.
-Recovery from meth — as we discuss yesterday’s post, “Methamphetamine: A Growing Demonic Plague” — is much more challenging.
+Recovery from meth — as we discussed in, “Methamphetamine: A Growing Demonic Plague” — is much more challenging.

 Additionally, those who respond to the R.I. treatment are likely not to have severe co-occurring mental illness, and thus are better recovery candidates.
 Although it’s a step in the right direction for some drugged street people, the documentry left the impression that the fix was easy.
 In reality, severely criminally mental ill people need to be institutionalized.